mikolalysenko/ndfft/README.md

 ndfft
 =====
-n-dimensional radix-2 FFT codes for JavaScript.
+Complex n-dimensional radix-2 FFT codes for JavaScript.
 Derived from [Paul Bourke's C FFT codes](http://paulbourke.net/miscellaneous/dft/).
 This routine is not particularly optimized, but it should get the job done.

 Usage/Install
 =============